yracine/device-type.myautomatic/README.md

 b) Paste the redirect URL to the Automatic Developer portal under Webhook URL field

+c) Substitute "swapToken" by "procEvent" in the field

-c) Save the URL value at the Automatic Developer Portal
+d) Save the URL value at the Automatic Developer Portal